jeffreywu2025/security/src/unit_3/activity1.md

 Unit 3 Activity 1 – Network Reconnaissance and Basic Scanning

-Introduction
+1.Introduction

 This activity involved conducting a basic reconnaissance and infrastructure analysis of the assigned website, zero.webappsecurity.com, using standard network diagnostic and DNS analysis tools available within Kali Linux.
 The objective of the exercise was to gather network and domain information relating to the target website through non-intrusive scanning techniques including traceroute, dig, nslookup and whois analysis.
 The activity focused on identifying routing behaviour, DNS infrastructure, domain registration information and mail exchange configuration in order to support vulnerability assessment and information gathering processes commonly used within cyber security reconnaissance activities (OWASP, 2025).

-Findings and Results
+2.Findings and Results
 ![Figure](images1/figure-1.png)

-Analysis
+3.Analysis

 Traceroute analysis identified nine responding network hops between the local Kali Linux environment and the destination website before subsequent responses became unavailable due to network filtering or ICMP restrictions.
 The destination resolved to IP address 54.82.22.214, suggesting cloud-hosted infrastructure, likely associated with enterprise cloud hosting services.
 The largest latency increase occurred at hop 8, where the average response time was approximately 104 milliseconds.
 This delay likely resulted from long-distance backbone routing and traversal into US-based infrastructure.
 Several later traceroute hops returned * * * responses, indicating ICMP filtering or firewall restrictions commonly implemented within enterprise and cloud-hosted environments for security purposes (OWASP, 2025).